brainbrian/brainbrian-gatsby/content/posts/2011-02-02-snowboarding-at-stevens-pass-going-deeper/index.md

 ---
-title: "Snowboarding at Stevens Pass - Going deeper."
+title: 'Snowboarding at Stevens Pass - Going deeper.'
-date: "2011-02-02"
+date: '2011-02-02'
 categories:
-  - "personal"
+    - 'personal'
 tags:
-  - "snowboarding"
+    - 'snowboarding'
 ---

 We spent the day January 22nd hiking Cowboy Mountain.
 Here are some of the results.